-Certain operations of the Corporation including the test mining at Bonanza Ledge II Project, processing of the stockpile at the San Antonio Project (Sapuchi mine), and the small-scale test mining carried out at the Tintic Project, have been operated without the benefit of a feasibility study including mineral reserves, demonstrating economic and technical viability, and, as a result, there may be increased uncertainty of achieving any particular level of recovery of material or the cost of such recovery.
+Certain operations of the Corporation including the test mining at Bonanza Ledge II Project and the Tintic Project, have been operated without the benefit of a feasibility study including mineral reserves, demonstrating economic and technical viability, and, as a result, there may be increased uncertainty of achieving any particular level of recovery of material or the cost of such recovery.
 Historically, such projects have a much higher risk of economic and technical failure.
 There is no guarantee that commercial production will commence, continue as anticipated or at all or that anticipated production costs will be achieved.
 The failure to commence or continue production would have a material adverse impact on the Corporation's ability to generate revenue and cash flow to fund operations.
-Failure to achieve the anticipated production costs would have a material adverse impact on the Corporation's cost flow and potential project and at the Tintic Project as well as commencing processing at San Antonio Project (Sapuchi mine), the Corporation will not be basing its decision to continue such operations on a feasibility study of mineral reserves demonstrating economic and technical viability.
+Failure to achieve the anticipated production costs would have a material adverse impact on the Corporation's cash flow and potential profitability.